alekseykonoiko/Qbot_project/README.md

 All hyperspectral inages and training data excluded from this repository due to large files sizes.
 Download them from OneDrive if don't have them.

+# Virtual Machine (VM) Instance Creation Setup
+Create an instance in Compute Engine with the following settings:
+Region: us-west1 (or any other region with GPU based servers Machine Type: 4 vCPU
+Number of GPU: 1 (or any available)
+GPU Type: Nvidia Tesla K80 (or better)
+Boot disk: Ubutu 16.04 LTS
+Boot disk type: SSD
+Size: 20 GB (or more)
+Access scopes: Allow full access to all Cloud APIs
+Firewall: Allow HTTP traffic, Allow HTTPS

 # Installation
 Throughout installation process replace all words wrapped by <....> with your own setting.
 Also try to follow my exact files and naming structure to avoid errors when executing commands.
 ## Ubuntu system setup